-Canon 1300D versus Canon 80D
+Canon 1300D vs 80D

 The Canon EOS 1300D (called Canon T6 in some regions) and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the 80D provides 24 MP.
+The 1300D has a resolution of 17.9 megapixels, whereas the 80D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably larger (12 percent) than the Canon 1300D.
 Moreover, the 80D is substantially heavier (51 percent) than the 1300D.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.